manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 . . .
 txScope.commit();
 ```
+Managing your own transaction scopes may be necessary, for example, if you are modifying the same entity in different threads.

 Custom `TxScope` implementations via simple dependency injection is another option.
 This is covered in the [Customizations](#customizations)
 section.